 The road-closed event in west London brings Ealing alive on the last Sunday of September.
 This year the race is expecting 7,000 entrants, watched by 25,000+ spectators and supported by 700 volunteers.
 There will also be a separate mini mile race involving 1,500 children.

-Ealing Half Marathon benefits EHM Legacy, a not-for-profit organisation which aims to fund projects in the wider community.
+Ealing Half Marathon is organised by and benefits EHM Legacy CIC, a not-for-profit organisation which aims to fund projects in the wider community.
 Over the years projects such as beginners’ running groups, running clubs in schools and the new water fountain installed in Lammas Park have been funded by the Community Interest Company.
 The Half Marathon also brings over 40,000+ people out on to the 13.1 mile route to cheer, spectate and run resulting in it winning ‘Best Atmosphere Award’ from Runners World